LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 - *Type as you say*

-*"Act training lead for NHS Barts Trust, review this apprenticeship tracker spreadsheet and tell me which LL staff supervise the most students.
+*"Act as training lead for NHS Barts Trust, review this apprenticeship tracker spreadsheet and tell me which LL staff supervise the most students.
 Count distinct students and output the numbers as a list in descending order"*

 If I then hit enter it'll crunch the numbers.
+Clearly, this is a pretty straightforward question and simply typing 'how many students does each LL have?
+Results in descending order' might give us the same output but we're prompting in this way as, for more complicated tasks, Role, Context, Task, Constraints, and Output can be really important.

 - *Hit Enter*

 Again, the last time I did this it'll show you how it achieved the output and again, review the formula to make sure the reasoning stands up to your interpretation of the data.

-So the framework around: role / context / task / contrainsts and output is to get relevant information out of CoPilot.
+So the framework around: role / context / task / contraints and output is to get relevant information out of Copilot.

 ### Prompting Mistakes

-Common mistakes are being too vauge or asking multple unrelated questions in a single prompt.
+Common mistakes are being too vague or asking multple unrelated questions in a single prompt.

 If I asked: